 Relationship

-Dreaming About Ex Ignoring You: Meaning, Psychology & Symbolism
+Dreaming About an Ex Ignoring You: Meaning, Psychology & Symbolism

-Dreams of an ex ignoring you may reflect unresolved emotions or a desire for closure.
+Dreaming of an ex ignoring you can reflect unresolved emotions or the need for closure.

 Written by: DreamMeaning Editorial Team